odubno/gauss-naive-bayes/README.md

 </details>

-### Break down
+### Summary

 The above code will only work with the Iris Data set.
-You could find the logic in [nb_tutorial.py](https://github.com/odubno/naive_bayes/blob/master/nb_tutorial.py)
+You could find the [Complete Code](#complete-code) below.

 # Authors

 * **Oleh Dubno** - [github.odubno](http://odubno.github.io/)
 * **Danny Argov** - [github.datargov](http://github.com/datargov/)

-See also the list of [contributors](https://github.com/odubno/naive_bayes/graphs/contributors) who participated in this project.
+See the list of [contributors](https://github.com/odubno/naive_bayes/graphs/contributors) who participated in this project.

 # Acknowledgments

-## Sources:
-A hat tip to the authors that made this tutorial possible:
+A hat tip to the authors that made this tutorial possible.

 | Author                  | URL           |
 | -------------           |:-------------:|